 Under existing law, the Department of Taxation is authorized to waive all or part of any interest or penalty, or both, imposed on a taxpayer who fails to make a timely payment of a tax if the Executive Director of the Department or a hearing officer finds that the failure to make a timely payment was the result of circumstances beyond the taxpayer's control and occurred despite the exercise of ordinary care and without intent.
 (NRS 360.419) Existing law further provides that if the Department determines that an overpayment of the commerce tax was made intentionally or by reason of carelessness, the Department must not allow the taxpayer to receive interest on the overpayment.
-(Section 53 of Senate Bill No. 483, chapter 487, Statutes of Nevada 2015, at page 2895) Sections 2 and 80 of this regulation provide that: (1) if the failure to pay the commerce tax in a timely manner was caused by reliance on the taxpayer's most recent federal income tax return or Nevada Commerce Tax Return to calculate the Nevada gross revenue of the taxpayer, the Department may waive all or part of the penalty or interest, or both, imposed on the taxpayer; and (2) if an overpayment of the commerce tax was caused by such reliance, the overpayment is deemed to be made intentionally or by reason of carelessness, the Department must not allow the taxpayer to receive interest on the overpayment.
+(Section 53 of Senate Bill No. 483, chapter 487, Statutes of Nevada 2015, at page 2895) Sections 2 and 80 of this regulation provide that: (1) if the failure to pay the commerce tax in a timely manner was caused by reliance on the taxpayer's most recent federal income tax return or Nevada Commerce Tax Return to calculate the Nevada gross revenue of the taxpayer; and (2) if an overpayment of the commerce tax was caused by such reliance, the overpayment is deemed to be made intentionally or by reason of carelessness, the Department etax was caused by such reliance, the overpayment is deemed to be made intentionally or by reason of carelessness, the overpayment is deemed to be made intentionally or by reason of carelessness, the overpayment is deemed to be made intentionally or by reason of carelessness, the Department must not allow the taxpayer to receive interest on the overpayment.